HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models: Introduction

 \section{Introduction}

 A global pandemic emerged from the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) \cite{gorbalenya2020species}, which resulted in the coronavirus disease 2019 (COVID-19)\cite{monteil2020inhibition} with a profound impact on social and economic activities worldwide \cite{das2022socio,kaye2021economic,maital2020global}.
 One of the most significant aspects of this pandemic has been how social media has influenced public attitudes and behaviours related to the pandemic \cite{jordan2018using}.
-The COVID-19 pandemic sparked a global public health emergency and led to a rise in online discussions that exacerbated existing social divisions and sparked new conflicts within communities worldwide \cite{jakovljevic2020covid}.
+The COVID-19 pandemic sparked a global public health emergency, leading to a rise in online discussions that exacerbated existing social divisions and sparked new conflicts within communities worldwide \cite{jakovljevic2020covid}.
 In India's case, a country known for its diverse cultural landscape and inclusive principles, the pandemic exacerbated existing socio-political divisions, particularly concerning communal interactions \cite{bansal2021big}.
 Although efforts have focused on addressing anti-Islamic sentiments and behaviours \cite{chandra2021virus,bakry2020arguing,ahuja2021labeled,rajan2021insta}, there is another significant but less explored issue: the escalation of Hinduphobia \cite{juluri2020hindu,edwards2017hate} during the COVID-19 crisis.
-Furthermore, the COVID-19 pandemic has also brought to light the issue of Sinophobia \cite{gao2022sinophobia,zhang2020ignorance,wang2024longitudinal}, but there has been little attention given by researchers to the rise of Hinduphobia.
+Furthermore, the COVID-19 pandemic has also brought to light the issue of Sinophobia \cite{gao2022sinophobia,zhang2020ignorance,wang2024longitudinal}, { but computational analysis of Hinduphobia during global crises remains critically underexplored, representing a significant gap in hate speech detection and social media monitoring systems}.